pau1a/Transcrypt/main.md

   1. **Airplane-mode run:** From a fresh install, user completes all required intake fields, attaches two evidence files (queued), and closes the app.
 On reconnect, sync completes automatically; user taps **Run assessment**.
   2. **Conflict case:** Field `endpoints.count` edited on phone offline and on desktop online; on reconnect, desktop wins (newer server timestamp).
 Phone shows non-blocking “Review changes” with a one-click “Apply local edit” (creates a new server write).
-  3. **Report offline:** After generating a report online, user can open the same report offline and print it; artifact hash remains visible and selectable text (not an image).
+  3. **Report offline:** After generating a report online, user can open the same report offline and print it; artefact hash remains visible and selectable text (not an image).
   4. **iOS fallback:** Background Sync unavailable—foreground retry with exponential backoff works; user gets a persistent “X items waiting to upload” indicator.
 * **KPIs:** ≥ 95% sync success within 2 minutes of reconnect; ≤ 1% conflicts per 100 edits; < 1 support ticket per 500 offline sessions; median time from reconnect→all uploads complete ≤ 30 s on 4G.